Dynamics of mean-field Fermi systems with nonzero pairing: The fluctuation dynamics

-\end{proposition} \begin{remark} The above estimates hold regardless of the size of $\|\alpha_{N}\|_{\text{HS}}$.
-If $\|\alpha_{N}\|_{\text{HS}} \leq CN^{1/3}$, Eqs. (\ref{eq:scgro}) allow to propagate the estimates of Assumption \ref{ass:sc} for all times. \end{remark} \begin{proof} The proof is based on an extension of \cite{BPS} from the Hartree-Fock equation to the Hartree-Fock-Bogoliubov equation.
+\end{remark} \begin{proof} The proof is based on an extension of \cite{BPS} from the Hartree-Fock equation to the Hartree-Fock-Bogoliubov equation.
 To begin, let us prove the invariance of the trace-norm of $\omega_{N,t}$.
 Since $0\leq \omega_{N} \leq 1$, we have:

 Then, from (\ref{eq:HFB}):

 where we used that the trace of the commutator is zero.
 Next, we rewrite: